Common Law Marriage in Ontario

 When Are You Considered Common Law in Ontario?

-Two people are considered common law in Ontario if they have been continuously living together in a conjugal relationship for at least three years, or if they have a child together (by birth or adoption) and have been living together for at least one year.
+In Ontario, Canada, two people are considered common law if they have been continuously living together in a conjugal relationship for at least three years.
+If they have a child together by birth or adoption, then they only need to have been living together for one year.